bioidiap/bob.learn.boosting/doc/example.rst

 ----------------------------------

 Having a closer look into the example script, there are several steps that are performed.
-The first step is generating the training examples from the ``xbob.db.mnist`` database interface.
+The first step is generating the training examples from the MNIST database interface.
 Here, we describe the more complex way, i.e., the multi-variate case.

 .. doctest::

    >>> # open the database interface (will download the digits from the webpage)
-   >>> db = xbob.db.mnist.Database()
+   >>> db = bob.learn.boosting.utils.MNIST()
-   Downloading the mnist database from http://yann.lecun.com/exdb/mnist/ ...
    >>> # get the training data for digits 0, 1
    >>> training_samples, training_labels = db.data("train", labels = [0, 1])
    >>> # limit the training samples (for test purposes only)